 ).
 Sharing critical elements of organizational culture with potential hires so they have the option of participating or not is a great way to perpetuate the type of work environment the organization seeks.

 Organizational culture can also help manage performance after employees are integrated in the workplace.
 The social norms of the organization constitute a powerful method to guide behavior in situations where performance is otherwise hard to quantify.
-In the first example, the newcomer would realize how to act when either the leader reacted with chastisement or ostracism, or other members of the group clued him or her in to what is acceptable.
+In the first example, the newcomer would realize how to act when either the leader reacted with chastisement or openness, or perhaps when other members of the group clued them into what is acceptable.
 These repercussions inform the newcomer and reinforce to other group members which behavior is acceptable and which is not.
 This type of group monitoring or peer pressure is a strong force in encouraging employees to either comply or move on and can be used to facilitate teamwork, self-reliance, initiative, passivity and a host of both positive and negative behaviors.

 We encourage all of our clients to consider culture as an important tool to advance organizational and collaboration goals.
 We agree with Peter Drucker – we can give most organizations a great strategy, but we cannot give them a great culture.
 To that end, culture should be included in your strategy planning

 efforts – just like strategy based on your unique value proposition